The Hubble Constant from Blue Type Ia Supernovae: Discussion

 \subsection{Low Number Statistics}

 The $H_0$ values measured from SNe~Ia in the blue bin can be argued to be a statistical fluctuation.
-This, because the number of calibrating and HF SNe~Ia (see Table~\ref{tab:colordef}) in the blue bin is low.
-However, the calibrating-to-HF SNe~Ia ratio in the blue bin is comparable to, if not larger than (e.g., Pantheon+ blue bin) the calibrating-to-HF SNe~Ia ratio of the entire sample.
-The same is also the case for the green and red bins (see Table~\ref{tab:colordef}).
-Hence, we tested this possibility in the Appendix~\ref{Apsec:panth}, where we split the Pantheon+ sample into six color bins with a constant $\Delta c = 0.053$ mag.
+This is, because the number of calibrating and HF SNe~Ia (see Table~\ref{tab:colordef}) in the blue bin is low.
+However, the calibrating-to-HF SNe~Ia ratio in the blue bin is comparable to, if not larger than, the calibrating-to-HF SNe~Ia ratio of the entire sample (e.g., Pantheon+ blue bin).
+The same is the case for the green and red bins (see Table~\ref{tab:colordef}).
+Hence, we tested this possibility in Appendix~\ref{Apsec:panth}, where we split the Pantheon+ sample into six color bins with a constant $\Delta c = 0.053$ mag.
 Each color bin has a similar number of SNe~Ia as the blue bin.
 It is expected that $H_0$ values derived from these bins would fluctuate randomly around a mean value.
-Fig.~\ref{fig:appcolbins} shows that this is not the case.
-Rather, there is a gradual increase of $H_0$ with color, reaching an anomalous high $H_0$ value $> 76$ km s$^{-1}$ Mpc$^{-1}$ around $\bar{c} \approx 0$ mag.
-As also shown in \citet[][Fig.~1]{2024MNRAS.533.2319W} and noticed in Fig~\ref{fig:mass}, such high $H_0$ values are driven by SNe~Ia in high-stellar-mass host galaxies (M$_{\star} > 10^{10}$ M$_{\sun}$), for which dust extinction is likely underestimated for reddened SNe~Ia.
-We also tested this for the CSP sample which is split into four color bins with $\Delta (B-V) = 0.08$ mag (Appendix~\ref{Apsec:csp}) and find a similar trend of $H_0$ with color, rather than random fluctuations.
+Figure~\ref{fig:appcolbins} shows that this is not the case.
+Rather, there is a gradual increase of $H_0$ with color, reaching a high $H_0$ value $> 76$ km s$^{-1}$ Mpc$^{-1}$ around $\bar{c} \approx 0$ mag.
+As also shown in \citet[][Figure~1]{2024MNRAS.533.2319W} and noticed in Figure~\ref{fig:mass}, such high $H_0$ values are driven by SNe~Ia in high-stellar-mass host galaxies ($M_{\star} > 10^{10}$ M$_{\sun}$), for which dust extinction is likely underestimated for reddened SNe~Ia.
+We also tested this for the CSP sample, which is split into four color bins with $\Delta (B-V) = 0.08$ mag (Appendix~\ref{Apsec:csp}) and find a similar trend of $H_0$ with color, i.e., an increase of $H_0$ from blue toward redder SNe~Ia and a decrease of $H_0$ at the reddest end, rather than random fluctuations.

-We note that while statistical fluctuation causing the low $H_0$ may be unlikely, $H_0$ is nevertheless sensitive to the low number of SNe~Ia, their light curve parameter estimations and extinction corrections.
-The latter may be affected by possibly only few, unextinguised SNe~Ia in the lightcurve fitter (e.g., SALT2) training samples.
+We note that while statistical fluctuation causing the low $H_0$ may be unlikely, $H_0$ is nevertheless sensitive to the low number of SNe~Ia, their lightcurve parameter estimations, and extinction corrections.
+The latter may be affected by possibly only a few, unextinguished SNe~Ia in the lightcurve fitter (e.g., SALT2) training samples.
 With upcoming major transient surveys on the horizon, such as the Vera C. Rubin Observatory Legacy Survey of Space and Time and other simultaneous, complementary photometric and spectroscopic surveys, the number of blue, nearly unextinguished SNe~Ia will increase.
 This will allow a robust measurement of $H_0$ derived entirely from blue SNe~Ia and thus, independent of dust corrections.